Dr. Marshall Rosenberg hated writing clinical reports.

 It’s not a surprising insight: you enjoy things more when you choose to do them.

-The power of the insight comes when you apply it to parts of your life that don’t currently light you up.
+The power of the insight comes when you apply it to parts of your life that, up until now, haven’t been enjoyable.

 Take Responsibility to Bring Light Into any Situation